Andrew Hjulsager

-Andrew Hjulsager (born 15 January 1995) is a Danish professional footballer who plays for Belgian club Gent as an attacking midfielder.
+Andrew Hjulsager (born 15 January 1995) is a Danish professional footballer who plays for Danish club Vejle as an attacking midfielder.

 Career

 Brøndby IF

 On 25 October 2012, Hjulsager signed a two-year extension to his contract which tying him to the club until summer 2015.

 Hjulsager made his debut at the age of 18, starting as a right winger in the first match of the season, a 1–1 home draw against FC Vestsjælland on 21 July 2013.
 He crowned his debut with a goal which made him the second youngest goalscorer in the history of Brøndby IF.

 On 22 August 2013, Hjulsager signed a new four-year contract until summer 2017.
 He ended season 2013–14 with 23 appearances and four goals despite the fact that he formally belonged to Brøndby IF’s under-19 squad.
 His performance made UEFA named him the Danish league "One to Watch" in the annual Danish season review due to his impressive ability to read the game combined with his superior technique, incredible pace and offensive mindset.

 Hjulsager started the season with a slot among the starting eleven in a 9–0 home victory against the San Marino side Juvenes/Dogana in the UEFA Europa League qualification.